marcelog/minionpool/README.md

 ## Example using RabbitMQ
 See [this](https://github.com/marcelog/minions/tree/master/examples/rabbitmq.js).

-## Into the details: Lifecycle
+## Into the details: Lifecycle (Polling)

  1. A pool starts.
  2. All minions in the pool are started.
 For each minion, *minionStart* is called.
  3. After all the minions are started, the task source is started, by calling *taskSourceStart*.
- 4. After the task source starts, one task per minion is requested by calling *taskSourceNext*.
+ 4. After the task source starts one task per minion is requested by calling *taskSourceNext*.
  5. When a minion finishes processing a task (*minionTaskHandler*), a new one will be assigned to it.